elibarrow/BAE305-LAB6/README.md

 ### Part 2 ###

 To begin part 2 we moved the ultrasonic sensor connections on the RedBoard to pins 6 & 7.
-We then connected the RedBoard, the Motor Driver and the Motors.
+We then connected the RedBoard, the Motor Driver, and the Motors.
 The circuit that we constructed is shown below.
-NOTE: we did not include the sliding switch circuit that is in the below diagram.
+NOTE: we did not include the sliding switch circuit in the diagram below.

 <p align="center">
   <img src= https://github.com/elibarrow/BAE305-SP24-LAB6/blob/main/Screenshot%202024-02-19%20at%202.56.18%20PM.png width = 50%>